MathewJoe27/CHATBOT-BART_API/README.md

-# CHATBOT_BART
+# CHATBOT_BARD

-CHATBOT_BART is a Python notebook leveraging the Bard API for chatbot interactions, including question-answering and text summarization.
+CHATBOT_BARD is a Python notebook leveraging the Bard API for chatbot interactions, including question-answering and text summarization.
 It supports PDF extraction via PyPDF and integrates with Google Drive for seamless document processing and AI-driven responses.

 ## Features
 - **Chatbot Interaction:** Uses Bard API for natural language understanding and response generation.